richardstartin/richardstartin.github.io/_posts/2022-03-07-range-bitmap-index.md

 This could be micro-optimised for locality, but it's hard to beat for this problem, even though it has a spatial overhead of up to 1.5x the size of the input.
 Note that the $\exp(0.5)$ case is slower because the range is larger because there are lots of duplicates, but none of these distributions produce unique values, so the size is always smaller than the data.
 ![Intervals serialized size](/assets/2022/03/range-bitmap-index/serialized-size-intervals.png)
-In fact, none of the approaches which support range queries over sorted data will even get close to this.
+In fact, none of the approaches which support range queries over unsorted data will even get close to this.

 The first implementation to support unsorted inputs is a natural extension of binary search: make a copy of the data, sort it, and store an array of the indexes where the value was stored in the unsorted array.
 This is included as a proxy for the way trees which sort the values but not the indexes which I never found justification to implement.